 How UPC Barcode Works

-When a product with a UPC is scanned at a point of sale (POS) terminal, the scanner reads the barcode and extracts the information embedded in the digits.
-This information is then sent to the POS system, where it is matched against the database to retrieve details such as the product name, price, and inventory information.
+When a product with a UPC barcode is scanned at a POS terminal, the scanner reads the pattern of lines and converts it into the 12-digit code.
+This code is then cross-referenced with the retailer’s database to retrieve essential product information such as:

 Now, let’s move to answering the question – How to create a UPC Barcode?